mbaytas/MAVA337Labs/Assignment2_Processing/README.md

 Find images depicting fire, water, and soil.
 [Draw three spheres](https://processing.org/reference/createShape_.html), 50 pixels in radius.
 [Apply the images onto the spheres as textures](https://processing.org/tutorials/p3d/).
 [Turn off the stroke](https://processing.org/reference/PShape_setStroke_.html) on the spheres.

 Use a global variable called `rotator` of type `Float` that initializes at 0.
 Increment it by 1 at the end of each `draw()` iteration.
 [Rotate the whole coordinate system around the Z-axis](https://processing.org/reference/rotateZ_.html) by 1/100th of the value of `rotator`.
+(Or increment it by 0.01 on each iteration, and don't worry about the calculation.)
 Do this after you set the background and lights, *before* you draw the spheres.

-Place the shapes at (X,Y) coordinate pairs (100, 100), (-100, 100), and (-100, -100).
+Initially, place the shapes at (X,Y) coordinate pairs (100, 100), (-100, 100), and (-100, -100).

 Rotate all three spheres around their own center by small values.
 We used the `rotateX()`, `rotateY()`, and `rotateZ()` functions and just randomly gave values around 0.01.

-Hints:
+> The code we wrote to produce the example video is 65 lines, of which 20 contain only spaces or curly brackets.
+Around 40-50 instructions should be enough to finish this part if you study the documentation and use the functions etc. we suggest above.
+The reason why this part requires more code than the others is that there are 3 objects to move, rather than 1.
+Many instructions are repeated 3 times, for the 3 spheres.

-- Use the "usage rights" filter in Google Images to find images that is appropriate for "reuse with modification."
+> Use the "usage rights" filter in Google Images to find images that is appropriate for "reuse with modification."
 (In general this is a good habit for when you need a few quick images for a project.)

 ### 4) Image